syncfusion-content/winui-docs/winui/TreeView/Expand-collapse.md

 ### Expand and Collapse all the nodes

-Expand and collapse all the [TreeViewNode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.Engine.TreeViewNode.html) programmatically at runtime by using the `TreeView.ExpandAll` method and `TreeView.CollapseAll` method.
+Expand and Collapse all the [TreeViewNode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.Engine.TreeViewNode.html) programmatically at runtime by using the `TreeView.ExpandAll` method and `TreeView.CollapseAll` method.

 {% tabs %}
 {% highlight c# %}